nightskylark/reactor/README.md

 - `@lib/htmleditor-media` – Image upload plugin.

 Run `npm ci` at the repo root, then `npm run build` and `npm test` to build and test all packages.
+Start Storybook with `npm run storybook` to explore components.
 Use the core editor with plugins:

 ```tsx
 import { HtmlEditorCore } from '@lib/htmleditor-core';